aws-samples/amazon-cognito-example-for-external-idp/README.md

 ### /ui-angular

-A simple Angular frontend, similiar to the React example
+A simple Angular frontend, similar to the React example

 ## Notes